SubjectiveLabs/SubjectiveKit/README.md

 We're helping **developers** create **better school-tailored** student software with our open source Openschools project.

-Openschools makes our growing library of public school data and information on Subjective available for use in a JSON format _(schools.json)_.
+Openschools makes our growing library of public school data and information on Subjective available for use in a JSON format.

 _Currently the schools JSON includes:_
 - School Name